 Further Music opportunities

 All children in the school participate in a Christmas and Summer Musical production.
-Annual Harvest Festivals, Mother’s Day Services, Carol Services and End of Year Services involve all children in the school.
+Annual Harvest Festivals, Carol Services and end of year services involve all children in the school.
 Children in Year 2 also have the opportunity to showcase their individual musical and group talents through their performances at a Summer music concert.

-The children in Year 2 come together as a Year 2 choir once a week to further develop their song repertoire and are invited to further extend their musical ability by joining extra-curricular music clubs such as Recorder Club, Choir and Chime Bar Club.
-Year 2 children enjoy performing a musical programme at the Bath Christmas Market each year and have in the past recorded a CD of their favourite songs, as well as singing at Charity concerts within our local community.
+The children in Year 2 are invited to further extend their musical ability by joining extra-curricular music clubs such as Recorder Club, Choir and Chime Bar Club.
+Year 2 children enjoy performing at an Advent Service each year and have in the past recorded a CD of their favourite songs, as well as singing at a care home within our local community.

 Arts Week takes place annually.
 During this week, the children have extensive opportunities to explore different themes through Music, Dance, Drama and Art.
 Where possible musicians are invited into school to perform for the children or lead workshops.